CNAG-Biomedical-Informatics/convert-pheno/README.md

        -test                          Does not print time-changing-events (useful for file-based cmp) -text-similarity-method        The method used to compare values to DB [>cosine|dice] -u|username                    Set the username

+     Generic Options:
+       -debug                         Print debugging level (from 1 to 5, being 5 max) -h|help                        Brief help message
+       -log                           Save log file (JSON).
+If no argument is given then the log is named [convert-pheno-log.json]
+       -man                           Full documentation
-       -v|verbose                     Verbosity on
+       -no-color                      Don't print colors to STDOUT [>color|no-color] -v|verbose                     Verbosity on
        -V|version                     Print Version